tankh99/tp/docs/UserGuide.md

-Adds a patient to the address book.
+Adds a patient to the CogniCare application.

-Format: `adda n/NAME p/PHONE_NUMBER e/EMAIL [a/AFFLIATED_WITH]…​`
+Format: `addp n/NAME p/PHONE_NUMBER e/EMAIL [a/AFFLIATED_WITH]…​`

 The following image shows when command is valid: